-There are several skills obtained while earning your Associate degree in Cybersecurity.
-The cyber security associate degree will provide skills to allow the student become analytical and detail-oriented.
-Other skills include problem-solving skills and ability to notice cyber security threats, giving the individual an edge over other candidates.
-Below is a list of projected jobs and salaries of the cybersecurity field.
+Cybersecurity associate degree jobs require analytical skills and are a good fit for detail-oriented individuals.
+There are several skills obtained while earning your associate degree in Cybersecurity.
+The cybersecurity associate degree provides skills for students to work in cybersecurity.
+Skills include problem-solving skills and the ability to notice cyber security threats, giving the individual an edge over other candidates.
+Below is a list of projected jobs and salaries in the cybersecurity field.

 Cyber Security Associate Degree Jobs and Projected Salary

-In addition, here is an extensive list of possible job positions and their salaries within the Cybersecurity field as of 2020 (BLS.gov).
+In addition, there is an extensive list of possible job positions and their salaries within the Cybersecurity field as of 2020 (BLS.gov).

 - Database Administrators: Bachelor’s degree $98,860

 - Computer and information research scientists: Masters level, $126,830

 - Computer and Information Systems Managers: Bachelors level, $151,150

 - Software Developers and Quality Assurance Analysts: Bachelor’s degree $110,140

 - Computer Programmers: Bachelor’s degree $89,190

 - Network and Computer Systems Administrators: Bachelor’s degree $84,810